Project Description

 Use the magic of dry ice to explore the three common states of matter – solids, liquids and gases.
 From everlasting bubbling fountains to cool chemical fire extinguishers.
 This session matters!

-• Level: Suitable for Level 3 through to Level 6.
+• Level: Suitable for Year 3 through to Year 6.

 • Duration: Available in a 90 minute format only.